kamilc/campers/tests/README.md

-# Moondock Test Suite
+# Campers Test Suite

-This directory contains the complete test suite for the Moondock project, organized into unit tests and integration tests (BDD).
+This directory contains the complete test suite for the Campers project, organized into unit tests and integration tests (BDD).

 ## Directory Structure